 The International Brigades entered the war in difficult conditions and helped to overcome many of the difficulties which arose out of the entire Spanish situation and owing to which the remarkable heroism of a whole people was for months not properly rewarded in the fight against Franco's hordes.
-The presence of our men and their heroic struggle shoulder to shoulder with the Spanish comrades in the trenches of Liberty, undoubtedly helped to raise their spirits and to strengthen their belief in victory.
+The presence of our men, and their heroic struggle shoulder to shoulder with the Spanish comrades in the trenches of liberty, undoubtedly helped to raise their spirits and to strengthen their belief in victory.

-Thanks to their contact with all their "foreign" brothers, our Spanish comrades felt more clearly that their struggle was the struggle of the entire international proletariat, of all progressive trends in every country against Fascist barbarism, and that they were not alone in this struggle.
-From the purely military point of view, the effectiveness of our organised and disciplined units undoubtedly had its beneficial influence.
+Thanks to their contact with all their "foreign" brothers, our Spanish comrades felt more clearly that their struggle was the struggle of the entire international proletariat, for all progressive trends in every country against fascist barbarism, and that they were not alone in this struggle.
+From the purely military point of view, the effectiveness of our organized and disciplined units undoubtedly had its beneficial influence.

 Now that the people's army can be counted a reality, the men of the International Brigades have the right to be proud of the fact that they participated in its formation.
 In this army, which has to its credit such brilliant victories as Guadalajara, the functions of our brigades cannot remain what they were formerly.
-In the process of assimilation which is taking place in the incessant joint fighting, the International Brigades have, so to speak, become "Spainified" and have merged into a single whole with the valiant people's army of Republican Spain.
+In the process of assimilation which is taking place in the incessant joint fighting, the International Brigades have, so to speak, become "Spanified" and have merged into a single whole with the valiant people's army of Republican Spain.

-We will mention one more pleasing truth.
-The soldiers of the Spanish Army are now quite confident in themselves and no longer look on their "foreign" brothers with that naïve admiration that we spoke of above, though they still maintain to the full a deep feeling of gratitude and thankfulness towards them.
-This is a mark of the strength and military skill achieved by the Spanish soldiers, as proved by the brilliant and outstanding successes that they have gained on the various fronts in battle against the regular divisions sent by Mussolini and Hitler.
+We will mention one more pleasing fact.
+The soldiers of the Spanish army are now quite confident in themselves and no longer look on their "foreign" brothers with that naive admiration that we spoke of above, though they still maintain to the full a deep feeling of gratitude and thankfulness toward them.
+This is a mark of the strength and military skill achieved by the Spanish soldiers, as proved by the brilliant and outstanding successes that they have gained on the various fronts against the divisions sent by Mussolini and Hitler.

-The men of the International Brigade, on the other hand, are joyfully merging with the units of the Spanish People's Army which are on the road to extensive development and consolidation.
-When they set out for Spain, the volunteers of the International Brigades were inspired by one single desire-to assist in bringing about the victory of the Spanish people, which will be a victory for the anti-Fascists in their own countries.
+The men of the International Brigades, on the other hand, are joyfully merging with the units of the Spanish people's army which are on the road to extensive development and consolidation.
+When they set out for Spain, the volunteers of the International Brigades were inspired by one single desire-to assist in bringing about the victory of the Spanish people, which will be a victory for the anti-fascists in their own countries.
 They did not and do not demand special distinctions for themselves, as befits conscious fighters who are able simply to do their duty.

-The experience of the International Brigades is above all of tremendously positive significance on the wide field of the anti-Fascist struggle in all countries.
-The International Brigades gathered together into their units anti-Fascist fighters of all trends-Communists and Socialists, Anarchists and Catholics, workers, peasants and intellectuals.
-In many respects, these brigades represent, as it were, a wide people's front.
+The experience of the International Brigades is above all of tremendously positive significance on the wide field of the anti-fascist struggle in all countries.
+The International Brigades gathered into their units anti-fascist fighters of all trends-Communists and Socialists, Anarchists and Catholics, workers, peasants and intellectuals.
+In many respects, these brigades represent, as it were, a wide People's Front.